pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

    = note: an implementation of `std::ops::Add` might be missing for `&Point`
 ```

-Within Rust's type system, for some type `T`, the types `T`, `&T`, and `&mut T` are all treated as unique distinct types which means we have to provide trait impls for each of them separately.
+Within Rust's type system, for some type `T`, the types `T`, `&T`, and `&mut T` are all treated as unique distinct types, which means we have to provide trait impls for each of them separately.
 Let's define an `Add` impl for `&Point`:

 ```rust
 impl Add for &Point {